Sidney Foster: Recordings

 His recorded legacy includes two discs for the Musical Heritage Society: one features two Mozart Concerti with the Vienna Chamber Orchestra under Helmuth Froschauer, and the other, Opus 36-38 Clementi Sonatinas.
 Foster's live April 9, 1965 performance of the Bartok 3rd Piano Concerto—noted by the Boston Herald for its "brilliance and control" —with the Boston Symphony under Aaron Copland, including the complete orchestral program, is published by St. Laurent Studio.

 In 1993, the International Piano Archives at Maryland published a two-CD album, "Ovation to Sidney Foster," with several live performances from his recitals at Indiana University.
-David Dubal, referring to Foster's performances of Mendelssohn's Three Etudes, Opus 104, and Prokofieff's Third Sonata in this album, called them "essential recordings of American pianism".
+David Dubal, referring to Foster's performances of Mendelssohn's Three Etudes, Opus 104, and Prokofiev's Third Sonata in this album, called them "essential recordings of American pianism".

 In December 2018, a 7-CD set of live Sidney Foster recital and concerti performances, Rediscovering an American Master, was released by Marston Records.